-Renowned globally as a tourism favorite, Turkey’s real estate investment proposition has come into focus in during the 2020s.
+Renowned globally as a tourism favorite, the Turkish real estate investment proposition has come into focus in 2024.

 According to the most recent World Tourism rankings, Turkey is the 4th most-visited in the world by international arrivals.
 That number is expected to grow given the country’s open visa policy and high degree of interest in its citizenship-by-investment program.

-At InvestAsian, we’ve earlier discussed prospect of real estate in Turkey, noting that prime city-center real estate in Istanbul represents one of the cheapest real estate buys in Asia.
+At InvestAsian, we’ve previously discussed prospect of real estate in Turkey, noting that prime city-center real estate in Istanbul represents one of the cheapest real estate buys in Asia.

-Turkey’s citizenship by investment program, originally priced at a $1 million threshold —then irresistibly lowered in 2018 to only $250,000 in real estate — now in 2023 offers citizenship to investors who purchase at least $400,000 of real estate in the country.
+Turkey’s citizenship by investment program, originally priced at a $1 million threshold – then irresistibly lowered in 2018 to only $250,000 in real estate – now in 2024 offers citizenship to investors who purchase at least $400,000 of real estate in the country.

-Offloadable in 3 years, and often easily rented or actually used by the investor, choosing Turkish property as a citizenship play remains attractive and has made the program the most popular in history despite being highly misunderstood by critics.
+Offloadable in 3 years, and often easily rented or actually used by the investor, Turkish real estate as a citizenship play remains attractive and has made the program the most popular in history despite being highly misunderstood by critics.

 Whenever the topic of property in Turkey comes up, analysis overwhelmingly focuses on the Istanbul market.